Probate Q&A Series

 1. Gather the Decedent’s Records: Locate bank statements, deeds, vehicle titles, life-insurance policies and any other financial documents.

-2. Identify Potential Administrators and Heirs: Under N.C.G.S. § 28A-12-1, priority goes to surviving spouses, adult children and other close relatives.
+2. Identify Potential Administrators and Heirs: Under N.C.G.S. § 28A-4-1, priority for appointment as administrator generally goes to the surviving spouse and other persons entitled under the statute.

-3. File the Petition for Administration: Submit a petition and death certificate to the clerk of superior court in the county where the decedent lived.
+3. File the Petition for Administration: Submit an application for letters of administration and death certificate to the clerk of superior court in the county where the decedent was domiciled.
 Include a list of known heirs and an estate value estimate.

-4. Obtain Letters of Administration: Once the clerk approves your petition and any required bond, the court issues letters granting you authority to act on behalf of the estate (N.C.G.S. § 28A-13-2).
+4. Obtain Letters of Administration: Once the clerk approves your application and any required bond, the clerk issues letters granting you authority to act on behalf of the estate.

-5. Notify Creditors and Publish Notice: Send written notice to known creditors and publish a notice in a local newspaper for at least three successive weeks (N.C.G.S. § 28A-15-1).
+5. Notify Creditors and Publish Notice: Send written notice to known creditors and publish a notice in a local newspaper for four successive weeks (N.C.G.S. § 28A-14-1).
 Creditors then have a statutory period to file claims.

 Administering the Estate

 6. Secure and Inventory Assets: List real and personal property and their values.
-File the inventory and appraisement with the clerk’s office (N.C.G.S. § 28A-19-1).
+File the inventory and appraisement with the clerk’s office within three months after qualification (N.C.G.S. § 28A-20-1).

 8. Resolve Disputes: If heirs or creditors contest any action, you may need court approval for settlements or distributions.